Composition competition: the history

 The «Michele Pittaluga» Composition Competition was accepted by the World Federation of international Music Competitions of Geneva right from its first edition, creating great interest due to the novelty of its theme and the fact that it is the only competition in the world of its kind.

-Prizes - The total cash prize money for the eleventh edition includes 3000,- euros and the «World premiere» performance (sponsored by the “Isabella Boveri” Prize) of the finalist scores in front of its composers, on the occasion of the final of the International Guitar Competition in Alessandria and the publication by a renowned Music publisher of the finalist compositions.
+Prizes - The total cash prize money includes 3000,- euros and the «World premiere» performance (sponsored by the “Isabella Boveri” Prize) of the finalist scores in front of its composers, on the occasion of the final of the International Guitar Competition in Alessandria and the publication by a renowned Music publisher of the finalist compositions.

 Contestants - The success of the Composition section of the Alessandria Competition was evident right from the first edition, with 85 scores arriving from all over the world.
 In 2010 the contestants were 46.